 I have questions and want to meet with an advisor.
 Who can I contact to set up a meeting?

-What careers can I get with something in this field?
+What careers can I pursue in Data Science and/or Statistics?